Quannguyen-0512/Edumaker-STEMkit-/README.md

 ## Future development

-Right now the chatbot runs on a general purpose model with my own training data layered on top, not something built specifically for embedded systems troubleshooting.
-I want to narrow that training data further once I see what questions students actually ask most.
+I want to keep improving the training data based on real feedback: once the kit is actually in students' hands (especially if it starts selling to more schools), I can see what they actually ask and where they get stuck, and update the prompt from that instead of guessing.

+I also want to keep building more sample projects, so students have a wider range of ready-made builds to learn from beyond the car and the smart home.